-- Children enjoy a rich and stimulating environment where resources are well presented, easily accessible and offer good levels of challenge.
-As a result, children are active, enthusiastic learners and make good progress in their learning and development. - Children's personal, social and emotional development is fostered very well because the childminder works closely with parents to support children's behaviour and promote consistent boundaries. - Babies and children have positive relationships with the childminder, which supports their emotional well-being and sense of security. - The childminder and her co-childminder work together as a very cohesive and reflective team.
+- Children are keen to initiate their own learning because the childminder provides a rich and stimulating environment where resources are attractively presented, easily accessible and offer good levels of challenge. - Children's communication and language development is supported very well because the childminder interacts skilfully with the children, engages their interest and supports their expanding vocabulary. - Babies and children have positive relationships with the childminder, which results in them feeling very safe, secure and happy in her care. - The childminder and her co-childminder work together as a very cohesive and reflective team.
 Effective self-evaluation has resulted in a number of significant improvements to the provision for children since the last inspection.